Racist memes shared by Navy SEALs prompt investigation, disciplinary actions

-WASHINGTON — (AP) — Two members of Navy SEAL Team 4 are facing disciplinary action for racist conduct, and several of their platoon and team leaders are being disciplined for leadership failures, according to a defense official.
+WASHINGTON — (AP) — Two Navy SEALs based in Virginia are facing disciplinary action for racist conduct, and several of their platoon and team leaders are being disciplined for leadership failures, according to a defense official.

 According to the official, the sailor who was targeted reported the incidents this year, but they took place beginning in 2022 and the memes circulated for years.
 The sailor had been in one of the SEAL Team 4 platoons but had his qualifications and SEAL trident revoked last year.
 He alleged that his failure to remain a SEAL was due to the racist treatment.

-Two officials said that as a result of the investigation, which was conducted by Naval Special Warfare Group 2, the sailor's SEAL qualifications are being reinstated.
-The group oversees SEAL Team 4 and the platoons that make up the team.
+Two officials said that as a result of the investigation, which was conducted by Naval Special Warfare Group 2, the sailor's SEAL qualifications are being reinstated and he will get back pay.
+The group oversees SEAL Team 4 and the platoons that make up the team, located at Joint Base Little Creek-Fort Story in Hampton Roads, Virginia

-The probe by the East Coast-based group found that the platoon and SEAL Team 4 leaders did not adequately address the sailor's concerns about racist behavior and that the decision to revoke his qualifications was flawed.
+The probe found that the platoon and SEAL Team 4 leaders did not adequately address the sailor's concerns about racist behavior and that the decision to revoke his qualifications was flawed.

-“This was a very shocking case of explicit and repeated racist memes directed at our client in a platoon-wide text thread," said Timothy Parlatore, the sailor's lawyer.
+“This was a very shocking case of explicit and repeated racist memes directed at our client in a platoon-wide text thread," said Timothy Parlatore, the sailor's lawyer, referring to the memes shared over a Signal chat.
 “They modified his face in photos to look like a monkey and portrayed him as a chained slave on a slave ship, among others.”

 The two enlisted sailors responsible for the memes face non-judicial punishment and punitive letters in their files.
 Both actions can be career ending, or can result in demotions or loss of pay.
 Other actions are still pending.